ProseMirror/website/pages/examples/lint/index.md

 [linter](https://en.wikipedia.org/wiki/Lint_(software)) that finds
 problems in your document, and makes it easy to fix them.

+<div id=editor></div>

-The first part is a function that, given a document, produces an array of problems found in that document.
+The first part of this example is a function that, given a document, produces an array of problems found in that document.
 We'll use the [`descendants`](##model.Node.descendants) method to easily iterate over all nodes in a document.
 Depending on the type of node, different types of problems are checked for.